ramblingsofadev/docs/application-builders.md

 <h3 id="modules">Modules</h3>

-To register a module, can import the `AphiriaComponents` trait:
+To register a module, you can use the `AphiriaComponents` trait:

 ```php
 use Aphiria\Application\Builders\IApplicationBuilder;